 The city centre of Hannover is lovely.
-It’s where the roots of our Royal Family lie – could hardly be anything else.
+It’s where the roots of our Royal Family lie – could it be anything else?
 The people say hello, it’s clean and the food’s good.

-They tell me the city is less pretty where drab 1960’s architecture covered the rubble of World War Two.
+They tell me vast areas of the city are less pretty where drab 1960’s architecture covered the rubble of World War Two.

 It didn’t rain, so I walked 2 km through the city to a meeting yesterday.

-I had a business meeting yesterday.
-We talked about life, the world and everything as one does in the quiet space before a meeting.
-It seems they nearly moved Hannover 10 kilometres into the countryside after the war, the devastation was so profound.
+Before the pow-wow. we talked about life, the world and everything as you do in the quiet space before a confab.
+I learn they nearly moved Hannover 10 kilometres into the countryside after the war, the devastation was so complete.

-Here I am travelling at speed through lovely country gradually showing off as a daylight triumphs over a pitch-black night.
+Here, I am travelling at speed through lovely country gradually showing off as a daylight triumphs over pitch-black night.
 I’ve enjoyed my stay.
 The contact with people from my light breakfast to a hearty pub meal in the evening is a happy memory.

-I am Scottish, a European.
+No ‘bloody foreigners’ for me.
+I am Scottish, British and a European.
 I like the Germans and, I fancy, they like me.
 Back home, more to the south of Hadrian’s Wall, it’s a different story of demonization and political tomfoolery.
 Divide and rule? or Divide and rue (the day)?

 Crazy little thing called trust …